 In this case, the module contains only one device, with no internal bridges, and only one function on that device; therefore, this module requires no special handling in the PXI Resource Manager or the pxisys.ini system information file.
 Since no FunctionList is specified in the module descriptor, function 0 is assumed, and the required tags from the function descriptor are included directly in the module descriptor.
 These tags specify the vendor and model code, which are then used as the default values in the VISA device registration.
 Because the default values for the VISA registration are acceptable, the keyword Simple is used for that value instead of creating a separate VISA registration descriptor.
-VISA uses this registration information to create a Windows setup information (.inf) file like the following example.
+VISA uses this registration information to create a driver that can communicate with the device.
+The following example shows a Windows setup information (.inf) file VISA generates for this purpose.